chinamike65/hugo-tuolesi/content/book3/book3en.md

 ![三士道](/images/sanshidaoshang.png)

-The third of the series "Treasures of the Dharma Ocean" in Tuole Monastery
+The third of the series "Treasures of the Dharma Ocean" from Tuole Monastery

 Sanshidao (Part 1 - Lower Scope)